 I personally think that they are much easier to raise for meat than chickens.
 With chickens, you either buy the meat breed from a hatchery and raise them (8-12 weeks) or you raise your own dual purpose heritage breed.

 If you raise the heritage breed that can hatch their own eggs (to avoid being dependent on the store or the hatchery) you’ll probably have to wait around five or six months for the chickens to reach the right butchering size.
+You can read more about raising dual purpose chickens in my post: 10 Reasons to Raise Black Australorp Chickens.

 With muscovies, they’ll hatch their own eggs, raise their babies, and will be ready for butchering around 3 months of age.
 You can let them go a little longer if you want them a bit larger.